 The NUS Press Story

-NUS Press publishes academic books and journals, as well as general non-fiction.
-Our home market is Singapore and Southeast Asia, but our books are distributed internationally.
-We publish books of special relevance to Southeast Asia and we maintain a disciplinary focus on the humanities and social sciences.
+NUS Press publishes academic books and journals, as well as high quality general non-fiction.
 Books and memoirs meant mostly for a general audience and to be sold in bookshops are published under our Ridge Books imprint.
-We publish some 30 books a year.
+We publish some 25 books a year.

 The National University of Singapore Press is heir to a tradition of academic publishing in Singapore that dates back some 60 years, starting with the work of the Publishing Committee of the University of Malaya, beginning in 1954.
 Singapore University Press was created in 1971 as the publishing division of the University of Singapore.
 The University of Singapore merged with Nanyang University in 1980 to become the National University of Singapore, and in 2006 Singapore University Press was succeeded by NUS Press, bringing the name of the press in line with the name of the university.

 All NUS Press books must be approved by a Publishing Committee, drawn from the ranks of the academic staff at the National University of Singapore.
 NUS Press is currently managed by Peter Schoppert.